-Currently, as the Programs Officer, Africa (Plant With Purpose) Annah serves as a key link between the San Diego office and both partners and programs in Ethiopia, Tanzania, Burundi, and DR Congo.
-Responsible for ensuring excellent communication in both directions so that priorities are clear and a genuine partnership flourishes.
-Relationally work with and alongside the RPM and local teams in a spirit of interdependent partnership while ensuring performance and accountability.
+Annah serves as a key link between the San Diego office and programs in Ethiopia, Tanzania, Burundi, and DR Congo.
+She is responsible for ensuring excellent communication in both directions in order for priorities to be clear and to maintain genuine partnerships that flourish.
+Relationally, Annah works with and alongside the Africa Programs Director and local teams in a spirit of interdependent partnership while ensuring performance and accountability.
+She is most passionate about being part of a movement that transforms our participants lives, communities, nations and contributes to the global greater good of restoring creation.